Dutch East Indies: Law and administration

 The Dutch government adapted the Dutch codes of law in its colony.
 The highest court of law, the Supreme Court in Batavia, dealt with appeals and monitored judges and courts throughout the colony.
-Six councils of justice (Raad van Justitie) dealt mostly with crime committed by people in the European legal class and only indirectly with the indigenous population.
+Six councils of justice (Raad van Justitie) dealt mostly with crime committed by people in the European legal class (Note: Note: The European legal class was not solely based on race restrictions and included Dutch people, other Europeans, but also native Indo-Europeans, Indo-Chinese and indigenous people.) and only indirectly with the indigenous population.
 The land councils (Landraden) dealt with civil matters and less serious offences like estate divorces, and matrimonial disputes.
 The indigenous population was subject to their respective adat law and to indigenous regents and district courts, unless cases were escalated before Dutch judges.
-Following Indonesian independence, the Dutch legal system was adopted and gradually a national legal system based on Indonesian precepts of law and justice was established.
+(Note: Note: Adat law communities were formally established throughout the archipelago e.g. Minangkabau.
+See: Cribb, R.B., Kahin, p.
+140) Following Indonesian independence, the Dutch legal system was adopted and gradually a national legal system based on Indonesian precepts of law and justice was established.

 By 1920 the Dutch had established 350 prisons throughout the colony.
 The Meester Cornelis prison in Batavia incarcerated the unruliest inmates.
 In the Sawahlunto prison on Sumatra prisoners had to perform manual labour in the coal mines.
 Separate prisons were built for juveniles (West Java) and for women.
 In the Bulu women's prison in Semarang inmates had the opportunity to learn a profession during their detention, such as sewing, weaving and making batik.
 This training was held in high esteem and helped re-socialise women once they were outside the correctional facility.
+(Note: Note: The Bulu women's prison in Semarang, which housed both European and indigenous women, had separate sleeping rooms with cots and mosquito nets for elite indigenous women and women in the European legal class.
+Sleeping on the floor like the female peasantry was considered an intolerable aggravation of the legal sanction.)
 In response to the communist uprising of 1926 the prison camp Boven-Digoel was established in New Guinea.
 As of 1927, political prisoners, including indigenous Indonesians espousing Indonesian independence, were 'exiled' to the outer islands.

 Administrative divisions

 The Dutch East Indies was divided into three gouvernementen—Groot Oost, Borneo and Sumatra—and three provincies in Java.
 Provincies and gouvernementen were both divided into residencies, but while the residencies under the provincies were divided again into regentschappen, residencies under gouvernementen were divided into afdeelingen first before being subdivided into regentschappen.
+However, it was fundamentally a unitary state.